Data4America/simple-static-stories/contents/geography-american-jobs/index.md

 template: article.jade
 code: https://github.com/Data4America/jobmaps
 data: http://datahub.io/dataset/where-are-the-jobs
+description: "The American economy is now host to 142,288,000 jobs.
+But where are these jobs located, exactly?"
 ---

 The latest employment numbers show that non-farm employment in America increased [by 173,000](http://www.bls.gov/news.release/pdf/empsit.pdf).

-The America economy is now host to [142,288,000 jobs](https://research.stlouisfed.org/fred2/series/PAYEMS/).
+The American economy is now host to [142,288,000 jobs](https://research.stlouisfed.org/fred2/series/PAYEMS/).

 That’s a lot of jobs!
 But where are these jobs located, exactly?